Last modified: September 18, 2019

 Colorado Springs, CO 80921 USA

 We will respond to your request within 30 days.
-Complex or excessive request may require a longer period for resolution.
-In situations where We function as the Data Processor, the first step will be to put you in contact with the client organization that functions as your Data Controller.
-Together we will work to address your request or concern.
+Complex or excessive requests may require a longer period for resolution.
+In situations where we function as the Data Processor, the first step will be to put you in contact with the client organization that functions as your Data Controller.
+Together, we will work to address your request or concern.
 See overview of how requests work:

 We reserve the right to charge an administrative fee or refuse a request where requests for data are clearly unreasonable or excessive, particularly if they are repetitive.